 November 23

-After several days of speculation, Mr Dewani gave an interview which he categorically denied any involvement his wife’s death.
+After several days of speculation, Mr Dewani gave an interview in which he categorically denied any involvement in his wife’s death.
 “I searched high and low for my perfect partner,” he said.
 “Anni was the one… why would I want to kill her?

 “Saying I was somehow involved defies logic.
 Anni wasn’t on any life insurance policies and we hadn’t even made a will.
 I had no motive – financial or otherwise.
 I loved her and still love her.”

 He insisted it was their driver, not his wife, who suggested the township trip.
 He also said he was thrown from the car while stationary, not moving as he had described a week before.
-He added that he and his wife had been held for 40 minutes before he was bundled out, 20 minutes longer than his first account.
+He added that he and his wife had been held for 40 minutes before he was bundled out, 20 minutes longer than in his first account.

 Mrs Dewani’s uncle, Ashok Hindocha, voiced his concerns about the investigation and said the police should dig deeper.
 “Tourists don’t just get killed.
 Especially the girls, that’s a question we need the answer to.”